History of Budapest: After 1989

 The revolutions of 1989 brought with them the end of Soviet occupation of Hungary, which meant the end of Communism in Hungary.
 Budapest succeeded in taking advantage of new economic possibilities and pursuing development more efficiently than the other parts of the country.
 Upon the shutdown of Socialist industrial plants, plenty of new workplaces were generated, especially on the fields of service and trade industries.
 In the Budapest area, unemployment is the lowest, and average income per capita is the highest.

 The local government law legislated after the transition provided new rights or licenses for the districts of Budapest, like the right to own and finance the community public services should they want and decide the density and micro-layout of area types that are defined by the Metropolitan Government.
 Local minority governments had also sprang forth, active mainly on cultural fields.

+In October 2019, opposition candidate Gergely Karácsony won the Budapest mayoral election, meaning the first electoral blow for Hungary’s nationalist prime minister Viktor Orbán since coming to power in 2010.